WELCOME

 • Largest: Our largest visitors are the Gray Whales which begin their migration in the frigid Alaskan waters and swim southward at a rate of about 70 miles a day to their breeding waters in Baha California.

-• Smallest: Our smallest visitors are the Cliff Swallows which spend their winter in the South African forests.
+• Smallest: Our smallest visible visitors are the Cliff Swallows which spend their winter in the South African forests.
 San Diego County Bird Atlas.

 VISUALLY